Friday, November 17, 2023

 This is one of my favorite tables in the 5e DMG (page 82), and it's the only thing I reference when determining how much XP the player characters have earned.
 Forget monster stat blocks.
 You can forget "Milestones" as defined by the DMG as well.
 You can forget them as defined by everyone else, too.
 This is all a 5e DM needs.

-Player characters don't earn XP by defeating monsters, or advancing the story, or by their players showing up, or making the DM happy.
+Player characters don't earn XP by defeating monsters, or advancing the story, or because their players showed up or made the DM happy.
 They earn XP by overcoming challenges.
 That might mean fighting monsters or using some other means to bypass them, neutralizing traps, puzzling out tricks, traveling to a location for the first time, discovering a secret, completing a quest (or advancing the "story"), or any number of things.
 If the PCs did something non-trivial, they probably get XP for it.

 How much XP do they get?
 The table above breaks it down.
 Each PC gets XP according to their level and the difficulty of the challenge overcome.